saj9191/ripple/README.md

 ## Setup
 Ripple works by chaining a series of Lambda functions together.
-By default, the next function in the pipeline is triggered by S3.
-However, for some functions such as `map and split, a user specifies the next Lambda to invoke.

 We'll walk through one simple Ripple example.

 ### Copy File